“Rough edges were what you needed because they were what you sharpened yourself against. Nobody ever got sharp from lying in a feather bed.”

 With lots of:

-This comparison to Orange is the New Black is apparently made about anything that takes place in a women’s prison now???
+This comparison to Orange Is the New Black is apparently made about anything that takes place in a women’s prison now?
 Even if it lacks everything that makes that show good – the characters, the drama, the twists, the sex and the humour.

 And the ending was *fart noises*…

-It took so long to reveal all the “secrets” of what really happened the night of the fire and what really happened to Alex/who Alex really was, that by the time we got there I felt kind of like:
+It took so long to reveal all the “secrets” of what really happened the night of the fire and what really happened to Alex/who Alex really is, that by the time we got there I felt kind of like:

 And a little bit like:.